SharePoint/PnP-Guidance/articles/app-model-recipe-remote-timer-jobs.md

 	}
 	```

-- When using an Azure Active Directory application to authenticate you create an Azure Active Directory application in the Azure Management Portal and assign permissions to it.
+- When using an Azure Active Directory application to authenticate, you create an Azure Active Directory application in the Azure Management Portal and assign permissions to it.
 	+ In this pattern, timer jobs may be implemented via a Provider-hosted app or a console application.
-	+ In this pattern you interact with the Active Directory Authentication Library or the Microsoft Graph API to retrieve an access token.
+	+ In this pattern, you interact with the Active Directory Authentication Library or the Microsoft Graph API to retrieve an access token.
 	+ The access token is used to authenticate to SharePoint (and possibly other Office 365 services in an Office 365 tenancy).

 **Getting Started**